AntiPDeluvian/Torme/README.md

-# Torme
+# Torme 1
-This is trome
+This is trome and its number is one.